-Example cont'd: 128 PP of personal mana is going to be pretty difficult for all but the most powerful mages to come up with.
-This is as it should be, as the permanent manipulation of time is serious business.
-128 PP of material is going to require an esoteric material like Thunderbolt or Starstone in all likelihood.
+Example cont'd: 42 PP of personal mana is a sizable investment for all the most powerful mages to come up with.
+This is as it should be, as the permanent manipulation of time even on a modest area and a handful of seconds is serious business.
+42 PP of material for a worthy talisman should require an esoteric material like Thunderbolt or Starstone.